Conscious sedation definition

-Conscious sedation means a minimally depressed level of consciousness that retains the patientsability to independently and continuously maintain an airway and respond appropriately to physical stimulation and verbal command.
-Conscious sedation is produced by a pharmacologic or non-pharmacologic
+Conscious sedation means a minimally depressed level of consciousness, produced by a pharmacologic or nonpharmacologic method, or a combination thereof, in which the patient retains the ability independently and continuously to maintain an airway and to respond appropriately to physical stimulation and verbal commands.

 Conscious sedation means a drug-induced depression of consciousness during which patients respond purposefully (reflex withdrawal from a painful stimulus is not considered a purposeful response) to verbal commands, either alone or accompanied by light tactile stimulation.
 No interventions are required to maintain a patent airway, and spontaneous ventilation is adequate.
 Cardiovascular function is usually maintained.